 Hence, some progressive black atheists and freethinkers recognize that traditional atheist issues like church/state separation and fighting creationism simply have no deep cultural relevance for black folk precisely because we are disproportionately impacted by egregious racial wealth gaps, segregation, mass incarceration, unemployment, and homelessness.
 Consequently, the black atheist lens has to be broader, more intersectional and more politicized than that of the mainstream.- See more

 We live in a country where Black lives are actively devalued.
-While we concern ourselves with confronting expressions of religious hegemony in public policy, the BHA is also devoted to confronting social deprivations that disproportionately impact Black America due to racism and white supremacy woven into culture and our social structures.
+In addition to concerning ourselves with confronting expressions of religious hegemony in public policy, the BHA prioritizes confronting social deprivations that disproportionately impact Black America as a consequence of anti-black racism woven into US culture.